JuliaWeb/WebSockets.jl/README.md

 2. Server side `readguarded(ws)` has been waiting for messages, but instead closes 'ws' and returns ("", false)
 3. `coroutine(ws)` is finished and the task's control flow returns to HttpServer
 4. HttpServer does nothing other than exit this task.
 In fact, it often crashes because somebody else (the browser) has closed the underlying TCP stream.
-If you had replaced the last Julia line with '@async run(server, 8080', you would see some long error messages.
 5. The server, which spawned the task, continues to listen for incoming connections, and you're stuck.
 Ctrl + C!

 You could replace 'using HttpServer' with 'using HTTP'.
 Also: